AAHPM Leadership Forum Faculty and Navigators

 Ignite Faculty - 2017

-The leadership facilitator serves as the small group's resource, catalyst, and facilitator.
-The leadership facilitator is not expected to serve as a program participant's long-term mentor.
-Leadership facilitators will work with a small group of up to seven participants throughout the 2-day program.
-Because facilitators have considerable interaction with the participants, it is one of the most critical roles on the faculty team during the AAHPM Leadership Forum.
+The leadership navigator serves as the small group's resource, catalyst, and facilitator during Ascend and one year post program.
+Navigators will work with a small group of up to eight participants throughout the 2-day program and one year following.
+Because navigators have considerable interaction with the participants, it is one of the most critical roles on the faculty team during the AAHPM Leadership Forum.
 Specific roles include

 - modeling leadership behavior

 - guiding group discussions by using scenarios to translate program content to a practical, transferrable context for the learners for immediate applicability to their own unique roles and practice settings

 - challenging thinking and encouraging reflection and feedback.